Private Student Loans

 Private Student Loans FAQs

-No. The following types of debt are generally ineligible for debt resolution programs:
+No. The following types of debt are generally ineligible for debt relief programs:

 • Secured debt, like a mortgage, HELOC, or auto loan